DaehwanKimLab/centrifuge/MANUAL.markdown

 seeds the generator with a number derived from (a) the read name, (b) the nucleotide sequence, (c) the quality sequence, (d) the value of the [`--seed`] option.
-This means that if two reads are identical (same name, same nucleotides, same qualities) Centrifuge will find and report the same alignment(s) for both, even if there was ambiguity.
+This means that if two reads are identical (same name, same nucleotides, same qualities) Centrifuge will find and report the same classification(s) for both, even if there was ambiguity.
 When `--non-deterministic` is specified, Centrifuge re-initializes its pseudo-random generator for each read using the current time.
-This means that Centrifuge will not necessarily report the same alignment for two identical reads.
+This means that Centrifuge will not necessarily report the same classification for two identical reads.
 This is counter-intuitive for some users, but might be more appropriate in situations where the input consists of many identical reads.